-On 10th June 2019 Lorraine Thomas, founder, former Trustee and Chair of The Lowe Syndrome Trust, lost her long and terrible battle with cancer.
-Her tireless endeavours to find a cure for Lowe Syndrome has invaluably stimulated research into the disease, as well as providing relief and hope for many families with children affected by Lowe syndrome.
-Lorraine's husband Andrew has decided to continue her legacy, and at the request of Charity's Trustees, he has accepted the position of unpaid Chief Executive Officer (CEO) of the Lowe Syndrome Trust on 21st June 2019.
+During previous accounting period, on 10th June 2019 Lorraine Thomas, founder, former Trustee and Chair of The Lowe Syndrome Trust, lost her long and terrible battle with cancer.
+During this accounting period, the Trust was recovering from this loss, and reorganising and adapting according to the new situation.
+Lorraine's tireless endeavours to find a cure for Lowe Syndrome has invaluably stimulated research into the disease, as well as providing relief and hope for many families with children affected by Lowe syndrome.
+Lorraine's husband Andrew has decided to continue her legacy, and at the request of Charity's Trustees, he accepted the position of unpaid Chief Executive Officer (CEO) of the Lowe Syndrome Trust on 21st June 2019.
 Please find Andrew's statement from the 2020 newsletter below: